What is the UK's 'most hated clothing'?

 Tight swimming trunks, including those made by Speedo, have been rated as the UK's most hated piece of clothing.

-The male swimwear - often simply referred to as Speedos or budgie-smugglers - is essentially a waterproof pair of Y-fronts which are very fitted.
+The male swimwear - often simply referred to as Speedos or budgie-smugglers - is essentially a waterproof pair of briefs which are very fitted.

 In a YouGov survey, more than two thirds of Britons said they disliked the trunks, while 74% of women shared an unfavourable view of them.